 The course plays to a par 72 and ranges from 5,349 yards from the forward tees to 7,471 yards from the championship tees.
-Eleven lakes come into play on the golf course many consider to be one of Nicklaus’ finest desert creations.
+Eleven lakes come into play on the golf course many consider to be one of Jack Nicklaus’ finest desert creations.

 Coyote Springs has one of the largest and most diverse practice facilities in the world.
 The current practice facility measures 19 acres and features more than 100,000 square-feet of tee area, 13 target greens for a variety of club selections, as well as a short game green for pitching, chipping and bunker practice.
 The practice green measures 10,000 square-feet and offers a multitude of hole locations to prepare you for your golf experience.
 The facility is anticipated to expand to 32 acres within the next few years.
 On top of our course’s amazing design we also offer the best golf specials in Las Vegas.
 Guests from neighboring Henderson, Mesquite NV and St. George golf courses will discover we truly are the best place to golf in Las Vegas and offer the best golf packages.

 To the north, south and east respectively, are the Delamar Mountains, the Arrow Mountains and Meadow Valley Mountains, each rising to an average elevation of 5,000 feet.
 And to the west, the Sheep Range, which reaches 9,000 feet into the sky, is snow-capped during the winter months and provides an amazing backdrop for peak season golfers.